 These example accrual graphs are based on a full-time employee accrual rate.

-Part-time employees (if you choose to offer this benefit) accrues based on hours worked.
+Part-time employees (if you choose to offer this benefit) accrue based on hours worked.

 Extended Illness Bank is used after the third day of sick leave and accrues to a maximum of 520 hours (13 weeks).
 EIB hours are not paid at the time of an employee’s termination.

-Since banked hours are dollar valued, this needs to be a budgeted benefit.
+- Banked hours are dollar-valued, so there needs to be a budget for this benefit.

-Employees should be required to request time off by using a PTO request form and approval by immediate supervisor.
+- Employees should be required to request time off by using a PTO request form and approval by their immediate supervisor.

-When an employee is on an extended medical leave a doctor’s letter confirming illness and duration of leave should be required.
+- When an employee is on an extended medical leave, a doctor’s letter confirming illness and duration of leave should be required as in an FMLA policy.

 This is an example of how your organization can begin to create a paid time off benefit for your employees.